Z3R0ZZZ/Zeroz-Sec-Notes/note/ctf/DGSE_NullVastation_Challenge.md

 The clock is ticking, the pressure is mounting and every minute counts.
 Your move, analyst.
 ```

-I did it like a barbarian the first time but I realized quickly that there was a more interresting way of solving it.
+I initially did it roughly the first time but I realized quickly that there was a more interesting way of solving it.

 #### EZ-Flag